How To Treat A Cat Bite: Treatment, Symptoms, Wound, And More

 You can treat the cat bite mildly by washing the wound with lukewarm water and soap.
-However, chances are your pet will try to avoid any physical contract due to the pain.
+However, chances are your pet will try to avoid any physical contact due to the pain.

-If you own a longhaired breed like the Persian or the Maine Coon you might need to trim the fur around the wound in order to be able to inspect its severity.
-Handle the kitty gently and if needed, wrap it in a warm towel or blanket to prevent any possible attacks.
+If you own a long-haired breed like the Persian or the Maine Coon, you might need to trim the fur around the wound to be able to inspect its severity.
+Handle the kitty gently and, if needed, wrap it in a warm towel or blanket to prevent any possible attacks.

 What To Expect From A Visit To The Vet?

-Your veterinarian will ask about the animal’s health condition, its medical records and its shots.
+Your veterinarian will ask about the animal’s health condition, its medical records, and its shots.
 If it has been bitten by a feral, it will need vaccinations.
-Moreover, it’s possible that it may need a recovery collar or cone in order to not touch or lick the wounded spot.
+Moreover, your cat may need a recovery collar or cone to prevent touching and licking of the wounded spot.

 Felines and other house pets can easily get tissue and bone injuries from cat bites.
 The longer you wait before visiting the vet’s office, the worse the wound will get.

-Whether your pet got bitten or you’re the one suffering from a cat bite, you must immediately wash and disinfect the wound, then check for its severity prior to taking any further action.
+Whether your pet got bitten or you’re the one suffering from a cat bite, you must immediately wash and disinfect the wound.
+Then check the severity before taking any further action.